Skip to main content

 What is a concrete pump pre-start checklist?

 A concrete pump pre-start checklist is a structured form used to inspect and document the condition of a concrete pump before each shift.
 It covers all safety-critical components, including the engine and drive system, hydraulic circuit, boom sections, pipeline, outriggers, hopper, agitator, safety devices and operator controls.
+Concrete pumps involve significant mechanical forces, high-pressure delivery systems and often heavy boom structures that must be stable during operation.
 The checklist ensures that concrete pumps are safe to operate, identifies defects before they cause failures or incidents, and provides documented evidence of compliance with Australian WHS regulations.
+In Australia, the WHS Act requires the PCBU to ensure plant is inspected and maintained so it remains safe.
+A documented pre-start inspection is the standard method for meeting this obligation for concrete pumps, and completed records support audits, insurance claims and incident investigations.

 Benefits of using this concrete pump pre-start checklist